mdanya31/yoga-pose-classification/README.md

 # Yoga Pose Classification System

-An intelligent system for recognizing and classifying yoga asanas in a video stream using a convolutional neural network.
+System for recognizing and classifying yoga asanas in a video stream using a convolutional neural network.

 ## Functionality
 - Video upload